Kwong Yik Bank: Founding

-Kwong Yik Bank was founded on 16 December, 1903 by prominent Malayan Cantonese businessmen, with a paid-up capital of $850,000.
+Kwong Yik Bank was founded on 16 December 1903 by prominent Malayan Cantonese businessmen, with a paid-up capital of $850,000.

 The Chinese characters of Kwong Yik (廣益) referred to both the "benefit of Cantonese people", referring to its Cantonese background, and "extensive profit", being an auspicious business name.

 The bank operated from 26 Kling Street, and aimed to cater to a wider Chinese clientele, not limited to the Cantonese community.

 Kwong Yik Bank was the first local bank established in Singapore and British Malaya and provided personal banking services and arrange mortgages and loans to its predominantly Chinese clientele.
 Its staff provided banking services to customers in Chinese and accepted checks written in Chinese, improving accessibility of banking and helped popularise the use of current accounts within Chinese society.
+Beyond the Chinese communities, the bank also served customers belonging to other ethnic groups, including the Malays and Chettiars, in an multicultural environment.

 The role of businessmen was critical to the founding and operation of the bank as a Cantonese enterprise.
 Like the Sze Hai Tong and Chinese Commercial Banks that followed it, the Kwong Yik Bank drew its management from its connections within its affiliated business community along bang (帮, i.e., dialectal) lines.

 Among the Cantonese businessmen were construction magnate and gambier planter Wong Ah Fook, who was instrumental in financing, organising and promoting the bank.
 Despite his strong personal interest and association with the bank, he retained a lower-profile position of director after its founding and left management in the hands of the other promoters.
 Lam Wai Fong, the bank's first managing director, was also President of the Singapore Chinese Chamber of Commerce from 1909 to 1910.
 Most of the bank's founders were also involved in its promotion and management.

 Similarly, the Kwong Yik Bank's managers derived their knowledge of banking from traditional Chinese operations in pawnbroking and remittance, which was reflected in the associated businesses of its promoters within the bank's management.